webmiddle/webmiddle/packages/webmiddle-service-http-request/README.md

 In case of **http error**, the service fails with an **HttpError object** containing the error status code.

-The service sets the “**retries**” options as the one set in the “network.retries” webmiddle setting.
+The service sets the `retries` option as the one set in the `network.retries` webmiddle setting.
 This way such number can be configured at application/webmiddle level:

 ```jsx